 Residents show the ability to analyze practice experience and perform practice-based improvement activities using a systematic methodology, including:

-Residents show ability to locate, appraise, and assimilate evidence from scientific studies related to patients’ health care problems, including: (all PGY levels)
+Residents show ability to locate, appraise, and assimilate evidence from scientific studies related to patients’ health care problems, including:

-Access of patient clinical information and previous pathology accessions via Medsite and Copath.
+Accessing of patient clinical information and previous pathology accessions via Medsite and Copath.

-Perform computer searches of the medical literature.
+Performance of computer searches of the medical literature.